Background pattern

 .

-Consult your doctor, even if any of the circumstances mentioned above have occurred at any time.
+Talk to your doctor, even if any of the above circumstances have occurred to you in the past.

 Some patients with manic-depressive illness may enter a manic phase.
-This is characterized by unusual and rapid changes in ideas, excessive joy, and excessive physical activity.
+This is characterized by a change in ideas that is uncommon and rapid, excessive joy, and excessive physical activity.
 If you experience this, contact your doctor.

-Symptoms such as restlessness or difficulty sitting or staying upright (akathisia) may also occur during the first weeks of treatment.
+Symptoms such as restlessness or difficulty sitting or standing still (akathisia) may also occur during the first weeks of treatment.
 Inform your doctor immediately if you experience these symptoms.

 Special information related to your disease

-Thoughts of suicide and worsening of depression or anxiety disorder
+Suicidal thoughts and worsening of your depression or anxiety disorder

-You would be more prone to having these thoughts:
+You would be more likely to have these thoughts:

-• If you have previously had thoughts of harming yourself or taking your life.
+• If you have previously had thoughts of killing yourself or harming yourself.

-If you ever have thoughts of self-harm or suicide, contact your doctor or go directly to a hospital.
+If at any time you have thoughts of self-harm or suicide, contact your doctor or go directly to a hospital.

 Use in children and adolescents

-Use of CITALVIR with other medications
+Using CITALVIR with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication, even those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those bought without a prescription.

-Inform your doctor if you are using any of the following medications:
+Tell your doctor if you are using any of the following medicines:

 The antibiotic linezolid.

--Lithium (used for the prophylaxis and treatment of manic-depressive disorder) and tryptophan.
+• Lithium (used for the prophylaxis and treatment of manic-depressive disorder) and tryptophan.

--Imipramine and desipramine (both used to treat depression).
+• Imipramine and desipramine (both used to treat depression).

--Mefloquine (used to treat malaria), bupropion (used to treat depression), and tramadol (used to treat severe pain) due to a possible risk of lowering the seizure threshold.
+• Mefloquine (used to treat malaria), bupropion (used to treat depression), and tramadol (used to treat severe pain) due to a possible risk of lowering the seizure threshold.

 .